 Heart Foundation Tick

-The Tick is a front-of-pack labelling programme dedicated to helping Kiwis make healthier food choices.
+The Tick is a front-of-pack labeling programme dedicated to helping Kiwis make healthier food choices.
 The Tick logo supports you in your grocery shopping and encourages food manufacturers to improve the nutrition of their products.

 What does the Tick and Two Ticks mean?